Fine and Performing Arts at Vista

 Presented by NVC Dance

-Performance by the NVC Repertory Dance Ensemble & Spring 2023 Dance classes with choreography by faculty and guest artists
+Performances by the NVC Repertory Dance Ensemble & Dance Choreographer in Residence.

 Time: 7:30pm